 Conflict of Interest Policy

-Policy Objective: To establish a code of ethics which will enable the Guild of Harwich Artists to conduct operations, manage conflicts of interest, and enforce disclosure of same.
+Policy Objective: To establish a code of ethics that will enable the Guild of Harwich Artists to conduct operations, manage conflicts of interest, and enforce disclosure of the same.
 This policy will enable the Guild of Harwich Artists to protect the integrity of the organization’s decision-making process and ensure member confidence in the integrity of that process while protecting the integrity and reputation of all members.

 Definitions: A conflict of interest is a situation in which an individual has separate and potentially competing interests or a duality of interests that could have negative consequences on the Guild.

-- Actual Conflict: A conflict arising from a financial transaction, competition or exchanging of privileged/confidential information, between an individual member and the Guild’s interest, where the individual expects to gain.
+- Actual Conflict: A conflict arising from a financial transaction, competition, or exchanging of privileged/confidential information, between an individual member and the Guild’s interest, where the individual expects to gain.

 - Individual Conflict: A conflict arising from individual interests, including those interests of the Guild’s business or other non-profit affiliations, family, employer, or other close associates who may receive benefit or gain.

 - Perceived Conflict: A conflict that is not in nature a true conflict, but may appear to external constituents to be a conflict of interest.

 - Members shall perform their official duties and arrange their private affairs in a manner that enhances public confidence and trust in the integrity of the Guild.
 Members have an obligation to act in a manner that will bear the closest public scrutiny, an obligation that is not fully discharged by simply acting within the law.

 - Members shall not have a financial interest that could conflict in any manner with the discharge of their duties, such as employment in a municipal or federal funding agency.